 AAHD Public Policy Agenda

-AAHD 2023 Public Policy Priorities:
+AAHD 2024 Public Policy Priorities:

 1. Continue to assertively advocate: Collect, Analyze, and Regularly Publicly Report –demographic factors including disability status, race, ethnicity, sex, age, primary language, sexual orientation, gender identity, and socio-economic status, in all settings and by setting.Ideally, the data system analysis should be able to cross-walk between these various precise demographic factors; for example, disability status and race.
 All Medicare, Medicaid, and HHS health programs should use these comprehensive and consistent demographic categories in the collection, analysis, and publicly transparent reporting of such data.
 Quality and performance data should be stratified by such categories.

-1. Reduce health disparities and promote health equity and wellness in people with disabilities, including women’s health, access to healthcare providers and health care facilities, and training of health care providers, including maintenance of existing protections through the Americans with Disabilities Act.
+1. Reduce health disparities and promote health and wellness in people with disabilities, including women’s health, access to healthcare providers and health care facilities, and training of health care providers, including maintenance of existing protections through the Americans with Disabilities Act.
 Support federal government efforts to identify and reduce Social Determinants of Health (SDOH) and Social Drivers of Health and better align federal and state health programs to reduce disparities and increase equity.

 1. Support inclusive healthy communities and full accessibility, including maintenance of existing protections through the Americans with Disabilities Act, the Rehabilitation Act of 1973 as amended, and Affordable Care Act Section 1557 prohibitions against discrimination.